-- Consult a doctor contracted by one of Austria's regional health insurance offices (Gebietskrankenkasse).
+- Consult a doctor contracted by the Austrian Health Insurance Fund (Österreichische Gesundheitskasse).
 Their services are free.
 They usually display the signs "Kassenarzt" (contracted doctor) or "Alle Kassen".

-- Dentists with Gebietskrankenkasse contracts, will not charge you.
+- Dentists who have a contract with the Austrian Health Insurance Fund will not charge you.
 They usually display the signs "Kassenarzt" (contracted doctor) or "Alle Kassen".

 - A referral from a doctor is needed (except in emergencies).

-- Detailed information (in German) about acute care hospitals and their services on Österreichischer Spitaskompass
+- Detailed information (in German) about acute care hospitals and their services on Österreichischer Spitalskompass

-- Prescribed medicines are available in any pharmacy (standard price)
+- Prescribed medicines are available in all pharmacies (standard price).

-- If you were charged for your treatment, because you selected a doctor not under contract with Austria's regional health insurance offices (sometimes there is a sign saying "Wahlarzt" or "Keine Kassen") you can claim back up to 80% of the amount the health insurance institution would have paid for treatment by a doctor under contract.
+- If you were charged for your treatment because you selected a doctor not under contract with the Austrian Health Insurance Fund (sometimes there is a sign saying "Wahlarzt" or "Keine Kassen"), you can claim up to 80% of the amount the health insurance institution would have paid for treatment by a doctor under contract.

 - Send your original receipts with your claim.
 Keep copies of anything you send for your records.

-- Unable to submit a claim during your stay?
+- Can't submit a claim during your stay?
 Then contact your national health insurance provider once you return home.

-- This contribution is required for no more than 28 calendar days per calendar year
+- You will not have to pay a fee for more than 28 calendar days per calendar year.

 Medical aids and devices

-- Medical aids and devices (e.g. spectacles, orthopaedic shoe inserts) can be obtained with a doctor's prescription.
+- Medical aids and devices (e.g. glasses or orthopaedic shoe inserts) are obtainable on prescription.